segmentstream-com/segmentstream-com.github.io/_docs/events/subscribed.md

 ```

-#### From the DDManager interface
+#### From the SegmentStream interface
-The `Subscribed` event can not be created from the built-in DDManager triggers.
+The `Subscribed` event can not be created from the built-in SegmentStream triggers.
 The event must be added from the site code.

 #### Required by the following integrations:
 * Criteo